Jacolo2017/Puppin/journals/mark-esposito.md

 ## July 31 2022
 Happy Birthday to me!
 Got the update bug worked out (a stray '/' in the URL address which caused the back end to assign the "put" request to a "get" request since it was routed to the wrong URL.)
 Starting to hone in the review-create form.

+## Aug 01 2022
+Continued to work on the reviews form, which has lead me down a path of solving lots of cyrpticc bugs along the way.
+I had to modify a bunch of API calls to return the data I wanted.
+I'm having a hard time conceptaulizing all the required states need to submit the review.
+I reuqires the accounts, dogs, events, users in events, and a bunch of other state.